Emissions Reductions Goals

 Another significant contributor to Williams’ GHG emissions is travel—especially air travel.
 Educating and raising awareness of travel-related climate impacts is the objective of a new program that was launched in fall 2022 following two years of study and stakeholder engagement.

 Based on climate goals articulated in the college's 2021 strategic plan, the Climate Action Plan outlines goals, strategies, and progress to-date of campus climate-related policies and initiatives.

 The Campus Environmental Advisory Committee (CEAC) in 2018-2019 established initial criteria and strategies for carbon offset purchases and a first set was purchased in September 2019.
-The Carbon Offsets Working Group further studied the monitoring and verification documents for each project and selected COOL EFFECT to serve as the college’s carbon offset broker.
+The Carbon Offsets Working Group further studied the monitoring and verification documents for each project and selected Cool Effect as the college’s carbon offset broker.
 The final report and recommendations for the college offset projects is linked on the college’s offsets webpage.
 The strategic planning report on sustainability commits the college to continue to achieve carbon neutrality through offset purchases, though it, like CEAC, proposes that the college’s reliance on carbon offset purchases should decrease over time.

 One of the most important factors driving growth in campus GHG emissions is the expansion of building square footage.
-Construction also generates large volumes of (often toxic) waste and debris and the building materials used come with their own “carbon burden.”
+Construction also generates large volumes of waste and debris and the building materials used come with their own “carbon burden.”

 The college intentionally seeks opportunities for minimizing the growth of its built environment but net square footage has nonetheless grown by approximately 2.5% over the last several years due to programmatic demands and opportunities.

 The Built Environment working group initiated as part of the Strategic Planning effort recommended that the campus produce a campus framework plan, which was subsequently developed with Sasaki.